-With these sneaky emails you will see words to click on like “Click here….” or some emails have domain names as the visible text over the underlying IP number in the email code so it seems it is a site familiar to you.
-Careful here!
+With these sneaky emails, you will see words to click on, like “Click here…” or even “Login.”
+Other emails have domain names you trust and recognize — as the visible text.
+Unless you mouse over those links, you don’t see the underlying domain name or IP number in the email code, so it seems it is a site familiar to you.